cyberdslayer/PDFGPT/README.md

     pip install -r requirements.txt

-Usage
+# Usage

 To use PDFGPT, follow these steps:

   1. Import the PDFGPT module:

-    python

     import pdfgpt

-2. Initialize PDFGPT with the path to your PDF file: pdfgpt.initialize('path/to/your/pdf/file.pdf')
+3. Initialize PDFGPT with the path to your PDF file:

+        pdfgpt.initialize('path/to/your/pdf/file.pdf')

-3. Extract information from the PDF:    extracted_info = pdfgpt.extract_information()
+4. Extract information from the PDF:

+         extracted_info = pdfgpt.extract_information()

-4. Use the extracted information for further analysis or processing:
+# Use the extracted information for further analysis or processing:

-python

     process_extracted_info(extracted_info)

-Contributing
+# Contributing

 Contributions to PDFGPT are welcome!
 To contribute, follow these steps: